Tests

 Result

-usually elevated
+usually normal or elevated

 serum chloride